Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 ## Result
 # Example Outputs
-Text: "Hello, how are you?"
+Text: "Hello, how are you?" [#Change the output as per your choice]

 Output: "Hello, I am doing well, thank you."

 # Objective Evaluation